jkneifl/academic-page/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Simulation Technology
+    - course: PhD in the field of Scientific Machine Learning
       institution: University of Stuttgart
-      year: in progress
+      year: 2025
     - course: MSc in Engineering Cybernetics
       institution: University of Stuttgart
       year: 2020